 Helicobacter pylori (H. pylori) is a bacteria found in the inner lining of the small intestine (or duodenum) that causes chronic inflammation and peptic ulcers.
-It is estimated that 20 to 30 percent of the adult population in the United States is infected with this bacteria (and one half of the planet), usually acquired during childhood.
+A recent study from Medlineplus.gov states, approximately two-thirds of the world’s population is infected with H. Pylori in the United States.
 H. pylori Infection is also a strong risk factor for some types of stomach cancer.
-Helicobater testing and H Pylori treatment is provided in our Beverly Hills office.
+Helicobater testing, also known as a H. pylori test and H Pylori treatment are provided in our Beverly Hills office.

 Although these symptoms have been present in those infected there is no single symptom that is directly connected to H. pylori.
 The only way to know for sure if you have H. pylori is to be tested.

 We are pleased to announce the addition of BreathID breath test system, the latest technology for the detection of H. Pylori infection, to our state of the art office.
 At My Concierge MD, we provide a non-invasive, easy and effective method to test our patients for H. pylori.
 The C-Urea Breath Test is a 10 minute testing method preferred by many physicians and our own Concierge Doctors.
 Carbon 13 Urea Breath Test is recommended by both the American College of Gastroenterology and American Gastroenterology Association, as well as by the American Academy of Family Physicians for both initial diagnosis of H. Pylori and post-treatment follow-up testing to confirm eradication.
 After measuring your baseline breath sample, you drink a nearly tasteless solution.
 If H. pylori is present, CO2 will be released into the bloodstream and carried to your lungs, where it will be exhaled.
 Our equipment analyzes your exhaled breath to determine if the bacteria is present, and also if treatment is effective in getting rid of the infection.